dexie/dexie-website/cloud/docs/access-control.md

   return db.transaction("rw", db.realms, db.roles, db.projects, async () => {
     // Create the new realm
     const newRealmId = await db.realms.add({
-      // A name (and optionally a description) are used in invites -
+      // A name and what it represents are used in invites -
       // to explain to invited members what they are invited to.
       name: `${projectName}`,
-      description
+      represents: `a project`
     });

     // Add two roles for the project realm